 Awards from APH

-APH presents four major awards to deserving persons who make outstanding contributions to the field of blindness.
+APH presents five major awards to deserving persons who make outstanding contributions to the field of blindness.

 Annual Reports & Financial Statements (Fiscal Year)

 - 2009 (PDF) — Financial Statements